 Does the house have WiFi?

-Yes.
-As from October 2014, there's now free WiFi which works very well inside and out for all normal browsing.
+Yes, there's free WiFi which works very well inside and out for all normal browsing.

 Are gas, electricity and hot water included in the rental price?

 Yes.
 The house can accommodate a child making use of the comfortable sofa bed in the front room.
 Extra bedding and towels are supplied.
 A supplement applies: 40 euros per week, or 10 euros per night for short stays.